cytomining/profiling-recipe/README.md

 Initialize DVC for this project and set it to store large files in S3.
 Skip this step if not using DVC.
 If you would like to use DVC for a remote storage location that is not S3, find instructions [here](https://dvc.org/doc/command-reference/remote).
+If you have multiple AWS profiles on your machine and do not want to use the default one for DVC, you can specify which profile to use by running `dvc remote modify S3storage profile PROFILE_NAME` at any point between adding the remote and performing the final DVC push.

 ```bash
 # Navigate